Ziqi-Li/geoshapley/README.md

 ### Some recent papers that applied GeoShapley:

 To date, GeoShapley has enabled more than 70 peer-reviewed empirical studies in geospatial explainable AI (XAI).
-These have been published in leading journals such as Journal of Transport Geography, Cities, Applied Geography, Landscape and Urban Planning, Sustainable Cities and Society, Journal of Hydrology, Water Research, Ecological Indicators, Energy, Environmental Impact Assessment Review, Urban Climate, and Habitat International, Accident Analysis & Prevention, Environmental Modelling & Software, Journal of Environmental Management, Finance Research Letters, among others.
+These have been published in leading journals such as Journal of Transport Geography, Cities, Applied Geography, Landscape and Urban Planning, Sustainable Cities and Society, npj Urban Sustainability, Journal of Hydrology, Water Research, Ecological Indicators, Energy, Environmental Impact Assessment Review, Urban Climate, and Habitat International, Accident Analysis & Prevention, Environmental Modelling & Software, Journal of Environmental Management, Finance Research Letters, among others.

 <details>
   <summary>Click to expand the list</summary>